48d31kh413k/1337-Piscine-42/README.md

 2- You should Learn argc & argv & malloc and free before exam01/exam02 <br />
 3- You Should Learn Makefile Library Header Pointers-Functions before final exam <br />
 **You need 25 points to validate any exam**
+**You need 50 points to validate the days except rushes and bsq and C09 and C10 which it need 100%**
 # Piscine tips <br />
 **Week1:** Shell00, Shell01, C00, C01 <br />
 -don't waste your time on shell01 project, you must learn language C and work on c00 and C01, because the exam is on c Language. <br />